 3. Taking my broccoli seedlings inside and outside each day for the past week to harden them off.

 4. Digging up some of my black-eyed susans, beebalm, and Solomon's seal and bringing them to the Perennial Divide.
 As you can see in the picture above, BNAN volunteers laid out the donated plants by variety and people who were interested could take one of whatever variety they wanted.
-I did not find anything that I needed or had the space for, but I purchased a few native perennials from the City Natives nursery.5.
-Weeding my MSG plot and thinning/harvesting more lettuce and spinach.
-I like putting bleu cheese and candied walnuts in a salad and making a meal of that.6.
-Spreading some salt marsh hay on the plot to keep the weeds down.
-Also, weeding the strawberries and noticing how they are coming along.
+I did not find anything that I needed or had the space for, but I purchased a few native perennials from the City Natives nursery.

 7. Planting out some of my broccoli seedlings (my babies!) at the MSG.